 - Inflammation of the gallbladder

-If you or someone you love displays these symptoms, you should consult a medical professional as quickly as possible.
-You can’t be sure what the underlying cause is, and you may require immediate medical attention.
+If you or someone you love displays these symptoms, consult a medical professional as quickly as possible.
+You can’t be sure what the underlying cause is, and many of these conditions require immediate medical attention.

-Yes, if alcoholic ketoacidosis isn’t treated immediately, it can progress and lead to life-threatening symptoms.
+Alcoholic ketoacidosis that isn’t treated immediately can progress and lead to life-threatening symptoms.
 Potential complications include:

-- Heart complications, including irregular heartbeat and heart attack
+- Heart issues, including irregular heartbeat and heart attack

 - Seizures